centre-for-virus-research/HackathonSep2016/README.md

 ## Scripts
-**contigs.php**: retrieves a contig, given its id, from the database and put it in fasta format file named as <contigID>.fasta e.g.:
+**contigs.php**: retrieves a contig, given its id, from the database and display it to the user e.g.:
 ```
 contigs.php contigID